JuanVDW/PCNSE/Initial-Configuration.md

 * Config changes are logged under the admin logged in for change tracking

 ### Licensing and Software Updates

-Registration with PAN is first step - support page and register new device.
+* Registration with PAN is first step - support page and register new device.
 Generally this will send an activation code to your email.

-Retrieve License from PAN License server
+* Retrieve License from PAN License server

-VM's can be downloaded from the software page after registration
+* VM's can be downloaded from the software page after registration

-Activate support license needed before activating other optional licenses (URL/threat/Wildfire, etc)
+* Activate support license needed before activating other optional licenses (URL/threat/Wildfire, etc)

-(if licensed) Set the dynamic updates for update/install on specific intervals
+* Set the dynamic updates for update/install on specific intervals

-Update the Dynamic updates before upgrading the PanOS code.
+* Update the Dynamic updates before upgrading the PanOS code.
 If no subscription, download and install manually.

-Update the PanOS software.
-Steps to upgrade will likely be needed if upgrading between major versions (7.0 ->8.0 for example)
+* Update the PanOS software.
+Steps to upgrade will likely be needed if upgrading between major versions (7.0 --> 8.0 for example)

-​Account Administration
+### Account Administration

-Administrators can be created with specific access, using Admin Roles.
+* Administrators can be created with specific access, using Admin Roles.

-External auth servers supported are LDAP, Kerberos, RADIUS, TACACS+, SAML, along with 2FA are supported.
+* External auth servers supported are LDAP, Kerberos, RADIUS, TACACS+, SAML, along with 2FA are supported.

-For non-local admins, create an admin role profile, server profile, authentication profile. authentication sequence is optional.
+* For non-local admins, create an admin role profile, server profile, authentication profile.
+Authentication sequence is optional.

-2 types of admin role profiles:
+* 2 types of admin role profiles:

-predefined dynamic profiles
+  * predefined dynamic profiles

-super user, superuser(read-only), device administrator, DA (read-only), VS Admin, VS Admin (read-only).
+    * super user, superuser(read-only), device administrator, DA (read-only), VS Admin, VS Admin (read-only).

-administrator defined role based profiles
+  * administrator defined role based profiles

-These can be granularity specified for specifically what they have access to, and functions they can change, update or view.
+    * These can be granularity specified for specifically what they have access to, and functions they can change, update or view.

-Predefined local admin accounts are:

-super user, superuser(read-only), device administrator, DA (read-only)

-local admin accounts can be set for minimum passwords, password aging and password complexity.
+* Local admin accounts can be set for minimum passwords, password aging and password complexity.
 Not enabled by default.

-Creating non-local admins by creating an authentication profile.
+* Create non-local admins by creating an authentication profile.

-Multiple servers can be used.
+  * Multiple servers can be used.
 LDAP, then RADIUS would be an example.

-Create Server profile, then (optional) auth sequence, then authentication profile.
+  * Create Server profile, then (optional) auth sequence, then authentication profile.

-Allow list can be used for those that will be allowed to use certain auth profiles.
+  * Allow list can be used for those that will be allowed to use certain auth profiles.

 Viewing and Filtering Logs